 The Serpent and the Rainbow by Wade Davis

+This one will cast its spell on you, for sure.
 The Serpent and the Rainbow takes readers deep into the heart of Haitian culture and the world of voodoo.

-As in his other works, Davis balances rigorous scientific inquiry with an open-minded respect for Haitian beliefs.
+As in his other works (highly recommend!), Davis balances rigorous scientific inquiry with an open-minded respect for Haitian beliefs.
 As he delves into the mystery of the zombie powder, he uncovers the complex, often misunderstood world of voodoo, revealing it not as the sinister force it's often portrayed as in popular culture, but as a rich, spiritual tradition that plays a vital role in Haitian life.
 Along the way, he encounters voodoo priests, shamans, and secret societies, all of which add layers of intrigue and insight into a culture shaped by colonial history and social struggle.

 Buy on Amazon